Teen rescued after using TikTok gestures to signal she was in danger - NewsBreak

 Teen rescued after using TikTok gestures to signal she was in danger

-LAUREL COUNTY, Kentucky ( WJW ) — Investigators rescued a missing North Carolina teen and arrested the man with her during a traffic stop in Kentucky Thursday afternoon.
+LAUREL COUNTY, Kentucky ( WJW ) — Investigators rescued a missing North Carolina teen and arrested the man with her during a traffic stop in Kentucky last week.

 Deputies say they found a photo of a juvenile female being portrayed in a sexual manner on a phone in Brick’s possession.